anuragrege/anuragrege/README.md

 Here are some of the projects I've worked on or currently working on:

 🔍 [Swift Coding Club SRM Website](https://sccwebsite.netlify.app/) - The website for a student-run club in SRMIST.
 I helped develop the landing page.<br/>
-🌐 [Mental Saviours](https://mentalsaviours.vercel.app/) - A currently desktop only website to help people cope up with mental health.
-Under development currently.<br/>
-🔥 [Portfolio Website](https://anuragrege.vercel.app) - My personal portfolio website built with just HTML, CSS and Javascript.<br/>
+🔥 [Portfolio Website](https://anuragrege-portfolio.vercel.app/) - My personal portfolio website built with REACTJS and Framer Motion<br/>
 ✈️ [Arisepoint Website](https://arisepoint.in) - Developed a website for a startup company.<br/>
 👨‍⚕️ [DQCare Website](https://dqcare.in) - Developed a website for a startup company